 Proximity to Other Taverns

-No new tavern licenses can be issued to any location that is within 400 feet of existing businesses already licensed for the sale of alcoholic liquor in certain zoning districts.
-Measurements are made from the property line and exclude streets, alleys, and public ways.
+No new tavern licenses can be issued to any location that is within 400 feet of existing tavern business in certain zoning districts.
 This prohibition does not apply to restaurants, hotels offering restaurant services, or not-for-profit clubs.